 Shortly thereafter, I was invited out to St. Gregory’s Abbey, where I observed seven Episcopalian monks following the Rule of Saint Benedict: a peaceful, ascetic lifestyle of prayer and work.
 I look forward to learning more about this community on future visits, and hopefully, to helping demystify it.

-They left me a touching note about their empathy for the Wolford family: “You capture spirituality in a way that you feel what they feel.
+They left me a moving note about their empathy for the Wolford family: “You capture spirituality in a way that you feel what they feel.
 Not being Christian does not stop me from wanting to feel what they feel.
 Being Appalachian, I feel as though they are family.
 I mourn their loss.
 Thank you for capturing this.
 Hugs and welcoming.”

 I’m also looking forward to better getting to know Columbus’ Ethiopian Orthodox Tewahedo community, which I photographed last autumn during a Meskel ceremony at the St. Michael church.
 Meskel celebrates the discovery of the True Cross in the 4th century.